Linuxfabrik/lfops/roles/sshd/README.md

 ### Mandatory

 * Install Python 3, and the python3-policycoreutils module (required for the SELinux Ansible tasks).
+This can be done using the [linuxfabrik.lfops.policycoreutils](https://github.com/Linuxfabrik/lfops/tree/main/roles/policycoreutils) role.

 ### Optional